mgarvie/PRED_PREY_IMSP_IMSP1/README.md

 <b>Repository:</b>

 PRED_PREY_IMSP_IMSP1 is a collection of MATLAB routines using the finite difference/finite element method for simulating the dynamics of predator-prey interactions in 1D and 2D.
 The routines are based on first order Implicit-Symplectic Schemes.
-The MATLAB code is mostly self explanatory, with the names of variables and parameters corresponding to the symbols used in the finite element / difference methods described in the papers referenced below.
+The MATLAB code is mostly self explanatory, with the names of variables and parameters corresponding to the symbols used in the finite element / difference methods described in the paper referenced below.

 <b>DOI:</b>